jjsyucsd/cse15l-lab-reports/LabReport4.md

 A. Take a screenshot

-B. Write down exactly which keys you pressed to get to that step, including <enter> and <space>
+B. Write down exactly which keys you pressed to get to that step.

 C. Summarize the commands you ran and what the effect of those keypresses were.